-- Mixed Use (MU), the front setback is shown as 10' according to Fig. 23-4D-4050 (1) yet tables indicate a 25' setback from the ROW.
-This figure is also used to show the required setback for Main Street (MS), which has tables depicting a 5' setback. - Text references to 23-9E-5050 regarding sidewalk requirements, but the correct section is 23-9E-2020 that has no requirements. - Text references over and over to building standards in 23-4E-8030, a section that has no standards. - Text reference to 23-4D-2220 on Cottage Courts, a section that doesn't exist.
-The correct reference is to 23-4E-8050. - Error of 1150 sq. ft. for ADUs - Zone R1B says 45' width on 4D-2 pg 23 and 50' width on 4D-2 pg 24. - Zone R3C says 0.4 FAR on duplex but 23-4E-6160 allows duplexes up to 0.57 FAR in R3C. - R1-R3 say AHBP is not applicable, but 23-3E-5010 gives affordable housing incentives in those zones. - MS zones Table 23-4D-5030A seems to prohibit restaurants < 2500 sq. ft. as this is not listed as an allowed use. - Telecommunication uses are permitted by right in all zones except Lake Austin (LA) in 23-4D-2030 but restricted by 23-4E-6370 from House Form Zones.
+- Reduce overall text length to average of other similarly-sized city - Re-organize structure to match that of other cities (e.g. Portland, Chicago, Cincinnati) - Increase use of tables, illustrations and flowcharts whenever feasible to improve readability - Chapters: Incorporate transportation, Separate environmental, separate technical; administrative procedures and definitions at the back; group together all procedures for appeals - Professional editing to address inconsistencies, missing/unclear definitions - Errors and Inconsistencies include: - Text references to 23-9E-5050 regarding sidewalk requirements, but the correct section is 23-9E-2020 that has no requirements. - Text references over and over to building standards in 23-4E-8030 a section that has no standards. - Text reference to 23-4D-2220 on Cottage Courts a section that doesn't exist.
+The correct reference is to 23-4E-8050. - Error on 1150 sq. ft. for ADUs - Zone R1B says 45' width on 4D-2 pg 23 and 50' width on 4D-2 pg 24 0. - Zone R3C says 0.4 FAR on duplex but 23-4E-6160 allows duplexes up to 0.57 FAR in R3C. - R1-R3 say AHBP is not applicable but 23-3E-5010 gives affordable housing incentives in those zones. - MS zones Table 23-4D-5030A seems to prohibit restaurants < 2500 sq. ft. as this is not listed as an allowed use. - Telecommunication uses are permitted by right in all zones except Lake Austin (LA) in 23-4D-2030 but restricted by 23-4E-6370 from House Form Zones.